 For Communication and Interaction Ву For Improving pronunciation within speech Teacher / TA/Learning Mentor Children with specific difficulties in pronunciation of words.
-Receptive and expressive language programmes TA/Learning Children highlighted as having a particular difficulty in this area by SALT or specialist teacher.
-Understanding and using social rules of communication using visual communication cards Teacher / TA / ELSA /Bebaviour Mentor Children who find it difficult to form friendships with their peers / communicate with their peers at an age appropriate level.
+Receptive and expressive language programmes Teacher / TA/Learning Mentor Children highlighted as having a particular difficulty in this area by SALT or specialist teacher.
+Understanding and using social rules of communication using visual communication cards ITeacher / TΔ / FI SΔ ltriendships with their peers / communicate